E-commerce design pattern guide

 The purpose of this guide is to give you a toolkit to use to review tests to optimize existing templates, or alternatively, as a blueprint that can be adapted when you are planning a site redesign.

-What best practice recommendations do the Ecommerce Site Design Bible include?
+What best practice recommendations do the e-commerce design patterns guide include?

 - Mobile-specific best practice sections for smartphone and tablets